What Happens If a Trustee Refuses to Give a Beneficiary Money?

 A beneficiary can sue a trustee for breach of fiduciary duty if the trustee fails to distribute trust assets as required by the trust instrument.

-When a trustee accepts an appointment, a “fiduciary” relationship is created between the trustee and the beneficiaries of the trust.
+When a trustee accepts an appointment, a “fiduciary” relationship is created between the trustee and the trust’s beneficiaries.
 Fiduciaries are subject to the most demanding legal standard, known as a fiduciary duty, which requires them to administer the trust for the sole benefit of the beneficiaries and exercise reasonable care when doing so.
 Due to this fiduciary relationship, a beneficiary can sue a trustee when the trustee has breached their fiduciary duty.

 One of the most common reasons we see beneficiaries sue trustees is a failure or refusal to make distributions according to the terms of the trust.
 Some other ways that trustees can breach their fiduciary duties include: